-In 2000, a National Indigenous Tourism Forum was staged.
-The Olympic games in Sydney had raised federal government awareness of the strong demand from overseas visitors to experience the aboriginal culture.
-As both national and state governments lacked information about this, they decided to stage a forum to gather more knowledge on the sort of experiences which were available.
+In 2000, the Olympic games in Sydney raised federal government awareness of the strong demand from overseas visitors to experience the aboriginal culture.
+As both national and state governments lacked information about this, they decided to stage a National Forum to gather more knowledge on the sort of experiences which were available.

-WAITOC is now the peak non-for-profit organisation representing Aboriginal tourism in Western Australia with over 100 members and a steady growth of newcomers every year.
+WAITOC is now the peak non-for-profit organisation representing Aboriginal tourism in Western Australia with close to 200 members and a steady growth of newcomers every year.

 WAITOC started to promote its members in the international arena through comprehensive marketing campaigns and key trade shows such as the Australian Tourism Exchange.
-WAITOC also held the first Australian Indigenous Tourism Conference in 2004 which has now become a national event and the only forum which focusses directly on Aboriginal cultural tourism matters.
-The conference is held biannually and offers the opportunity for Aboriginal tourism operators to network with each other and learn about the latest trends and opportunities.
+WAITOC also held the first Australian Indigenous Tourism Conference (AITC) in 2004, which has now become a national event and the only conference which focusses exclusively on Aboriginal cultural tourism matters.
+The AITC is held biannually and offers the opportunity for Aboriginal tourism operators to network with each other and learn about the latest trends and opportunities.